immutable/imx-core-sdk-golang/generator-templates/notes.md

 ## Developer Notes

-The `api.mustache` template file will be updated to include the custom header parameters.
+The `client.mustache` template file will be updated to include the custom header parameters.

 ### Generating Template File (for developer understanding only)

-The `templates/api.mustache` file will be generated from ``api_template.mustache`` file.
+The `templates/client.mustache` file will be generated from ``client_template.mustache`` file.
 This generating step will stamp the version number during the generation time.

 For generating template file, using this tool https://github.com/gliderlabs/sigil